Choosing Home Schooling

 And Homeschooling

-For some learners Generalized Anxiety Disorder (or GAD) and Depression often go undiagnosed for a long time in children even if they attend the Children and Adult Mental Health department of their local hospital.
+Some learners may have Generalised Anxiety Disorder (GAD) or Depression that is not noticed or diagnosed for a long time, even if they visit the Children and Adult Mental Health Service (CAMHS) at their local hospital.

-Depression (major depressive disorder or clinical depression) is a common but serious mood disorder.
-It causes severe symptoms that affect how you feel, think, and handle daily activities, such as sleeping, eating, or working.
-To be diagnosed with depression, the symptoms must be present for at least two weeks.
+Depression is a common but serious mental health condition.
+It affects how a person feels, thinks, and manages daily life, such as sleeping, eating, or learning.
+To be diagnosed with depression, the symptoms must last for at least two weeks.

 So Is Home Educating An Option For You?